 Intergovernmental Relations Consultants

-As opposed utilizing a full time legislative team in Austin, TX or Washington, DC, the City of Denton enlists the assistance of knowledgeable advocacy professionals who have expertise in the federal and state legislative process and agency operations.
+As opposed to utilizing a full-time legislative team in Austin, TX, or Washington, DC, the City of Denton enlists the assistance of knowledgeable advocacy professionals who have expertise in the federal and state legislative process and agency operations.
 These consultants work on behalf of the City to provide important information and directly advocate for our communities needs and priorities.